 Our website accessibility objective

-The Judicial Communications Office is committed to ensuring that its corporate website is accessible to the widest possible range of people.
+The Judicial Office is committed to ensuring that this website is accessible to the widest possible range of people.
 We are actively working to increase the accessibility and usability of our website and in doing so we follow published standards and guidance.

 We aim to achieve the standards required for compliance with the Web Content Accessibility Guidelines (WCAG) 1.0 level AA using working practice recommended by the Guide to good practice in commissioning accessible websites (PAS 78), published by the Equality and Human Rights Commission and Guidance for government web teams issued by the Central Office of Information.